 - This should open a new window.
 You are now connected to FastX but have not created a session yet.

-- The new window should present you with three session options: “KDE”, “XFCE”, or “XTerm”.
+- The new window should present you with four session options: “GNOME”, “KDE”, “XFCE”, or “XTerm”.
 If you don’t know what these are, or don't have a preference between desktop environments, pick “XFCE”.
 Make sure Window mode is “Single”, then click “OK”.

 - This should start a session on one of the virtual desktop machines in the FastX cluster, and open a window that looks like a normal desktop session.
 You might have to resize the window a bit.